 You can walk in any time (during business hours) for free bites of all their main flavors – and you’re almost guaranteed to walk out with a few newly purchased wedges of your own.

-Or get the full experience at one of their daily tastings, where six varieties are paired with wines or soft drinks plus plenty of fun cheese facts you never knew you always wanted to know.More Info (click to expand)
+Or get the full experience at one of their daily tastings, where six varieties are paired with wines or soft drinks plus plenty of fun cheese facts you never knew you always wanted to know.More Info (click to show all)

 13. Explore a free hallway of art & history